-Half way between Call Lane and Lower Briggate on Hirst’s Yard, Mook is now a staple of Leeds’ nightlife.
-It’s got no airs or graces, and prides itself on people having a decent time for a decent price, with an electric soundtrack that’s designed to get the punters dancing, whether they’ve got the skills or not.
+Half way between Call Lane and Lower Briggate on Hirst’s Yard, Mook is now a firm staple of Leeds’ nightlife.
+It’s got no airs or graces and prides itself on people having a decent time for a decent price, with an eclectic soundtrack designed to get the punters dancing, whether they’ve got the skills or not.

 It’s all about cocktails here, and they have a 2-4-1 offer from Thursday to Sunday, which you should totally make the most of.
-Pick from the Classic menu, including the likes of the Caipirinha, Mojito and Moscow Mule, the Signature menu, such as Mango Ice Tea, Dib Dab and Toffee Mookshake, or the Fruity menu, featuring the French Martini, Applemac and Polish Princess – you won’t regret it.
+Choose from the Classic menu, which includes the likes of the Caipirinha, Mojito and Moscow Mule, the Signature menu, such as Mango Ice Tea, Dib Dab and Toffee Mookshake, or the Fruity menu, featuring the French Martini, Applemac and Polish Princess – you won’t regret it.

 Mook, Hirst’s Yard, Leeds, West Yorkshire, LS1 6NJ.